National digital identity systems: Estonia

 The Estonian identity card can be used by governments and some third parties for authentication.

 Finland

 One of the earliest digital ID cards were issued in Finland in December 1999 to Prime Minister Paavo Lipponen.

 Germany

 There is an online ID card available in Germany.
 Users can identify themselves securely on the internet, at vending machines or several citizen terminals.
 Thereby business and authority matters can be easily worked out electronically to save time, cost and money.
 In the framework of a competition called "Schaufenster Sichere Digitale Identitäten", the German Federal Ministry of economy and energy created a project, called "IDunion".
 This project was launched on April 1, 2021, and aims to create the opportunity for inhabitants to get easier access to education, mobility, e-government, industry, health care and much more.

+Ireland

+MyGovID is the online identity system for interactions with agencies of the Government of Ireland such as pension, maternity, and welfare payments.
+It was launched on 23 March, 2017 and is operated by the Department of Social Protection.

 Italy

 The Sistema Pubblico di Identità Digitale (SPID) can be used as a digital ID for public and private institutions.